Love's big first half lifts Cavaliers past Pistons 115-100

 TIP-INS

-Cavaliers: Alfonzo McKinnie scored 15 points. … Cleveland outscored Detroit 64-42 in the paint.
+Cavaliers: Alfonzo McKinnie scored 15 points and Larry Nance Jr. added 10. … Cleveland outscored Detroit 64-42 in the paint.

 UP NEXT